Configuring AWStats – Multiple Domains Hosted On The Same Server

 - You are the owner of your system

-- You are running an official copy of Centos 5.x or 6.x and not a datacenter clone/image, cPanel or other Centos derivitive
+- You are running an official copy of Centos and not a datacenter clone/image, cPanel or other Centos derivative

 - You have SELinux enabled.